AviatrixSystems/avxlabs-docs/ace_automation/docs/custom_routing.md

 ```

-Inside the local `mcna` module, you'll see you'll see the aws spoke affected by the that variables boolean state:
+Inside the local `mcna` module, you'll see the aws spoke affected by the that variables boolean state:

 ```terraform
 module "spoke_aws" {